-According to Medicare.com – the nationally funded Medicare program (Part A and Part B) do not consider walk-in bathtubs to be categorized as Durable Medical Equipment (DME) so they do not cover the cost or installation of a walk-in tub.
+According to Medicare.com, the federal government’s healthcare program (original Medicare (Part A and Part B) does not consider walk-in bathtubs to be categorized as Durable Medical Equipment (DME) so they do not cover the cost or installation of a walk-in tub.
 BUT – the state funded Medicaid program in your particular state might cover it.

-When it comes to making home improvements to accommodate an elderly parent with mobility issues, many caregivers first want to know if the project can be covered by a Medicare plan or Medicaid and what are the overall costs, initial and ongoing.
-So, the question for this article is…
+When it comes to making home improvements to accommodate an elderly parent with mobility issues, many caregivers first want to know if the project can be covered by the Medicare program or by Medicaid and what are the overall costs, initial and ongoing.

 Medicare’s Policy On Walk-In Tubs

-I am sorry to say that Medicare Part A does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the purchase of a walk in tub nor would they contribute anything to the cost of the tub or towards installation costs.
+I am sorry to say that Medicare Part A and Part B does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the purchase of a walk in tub nor would they contribute anything to the cost of the tub or towards installation costs.

 BUT – if you (or your physician) can demonstrate that this type of tub is an absolute medical necessity – Medicare may reimburse you after you’ve purchased and installed it.
 To do this you would need…